Bilberry: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Studies have shown that bilberry, particularly its anthocyanins, can reduce platelet aggregation, an important factor in preventing cardiovascular disorders.
-In a clinical study, the daily intake of bilberry anthocyanins decreased platelet aggregation more effectively than ascorbic acid alone.
-The combination of both was the most effective.
-Other studies have also shown that regular consumption of berries, including bilberry, inhibits platelet function, though no changes in coagulation biomarkers were observed.
+Studies have shown that blueberry, particularly the anthocyanins it contains, can reduce platelet aggregation, an important factor in preventing cardiovascular disorders.
+In a clinical study, daily intake of blueberry anthocyanins reduced platelet aggregation more effectively than ascorbic acid alone.
+The combination of the two was most effective.
+Other studies have also shown that regular consumption of berries, including blueberries, inhibits platelet function, although no changes in coagulation biomarkers were observed.

 Hypoglycemic